Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Methodology

 \subsection{Hierarchical Graph Attention Module}

-To model the complex dependencies between human activities and locations, the \textit{hierarchical graph attention module} is designed with two parts: hierarchical graph construction and hierarchical graph attention networks on the graph for multi-dependencies modeling.
+To model the complex dependencies between activities and locations, the \textit{hierarchical graph attention module} is designed with two parts: hierarchical graph construction and hierarchical graph attention networks for multi-dependencies modeling.

-\subsubsection{\textbf{Hierarchical Graph Construction}}
+\subsubsection{Hierarchical Graph Construction}

-The urban spatial network can be represented as a graph structure.
-Graph neural networks provide an effective way to learn graph representation and model node-to-node dependencies \cite{lv2021we,velivckovic2017graph}.
-We model the location-location, location-activity, and activity-activity dependencies using a well-designed graph attention operation on a hierarchical graph.
+The urban spatial network can be represented as a graph. \textsc{Gnn}s provide an effective way to learn graph representation and model node-to-node dependencies \cite{lv2021we,velivckovic2017graph}.
+In this study, we model the location-location, location-activity, and activity-activity dependencies using a hierarchical graph, which consists of three layers: the location layer, localized-activity layer, and activity layer.
+Here, the localized-activity layer is used to suppress noise aggregated from the location layer.